 The site of the historic 1759–1760 battle between the French and British was turned into a park in 1908.
 In winter, the Discovery Pavilion is the place to start.
 Rent skis or snowshoes and set off on the groomed trails.

-From March 1 to 9, 2014, in addition to more than 35 slides and skating paths, the whole family will enjoy special outdoor activities: a funny hat contest, crazy Olympics, entertainment, and the presence of Loulou and Louloutre; the attraction's mascots.
+In addition to more than 35 slides and skating paths, the whole family will enjoy special outdoor activities: a funny hat contest, crazy Olympics, entertainment, and the presence of Loulou and Louloutre; the attraction's mascots.

 You just found some ideas that fit your profile.
 May we suggest some more options?
 Shopping, outdoors, local cruises, historical sites and more.
 Use our customized search engine to find a load of suggestions that will suit your needs.